What is an Asset Class? Understanding Capital Markets

 Description: Trading of commodities on a listed exchange or traded over the counter (OTC).

-Liquidity: Depends on the commodity and market.
+Liquidity: Depends on the commodity and capital markets depth.

 Returns: Appreciation of value.